dmlarionov/PowerShellDeploy/README.md

 - Manipulating configs.
 - Updating SSH known_hosts.
 - Checking .NET runtime (for .NET application deployment).
-- Exporting functions to remote session.
+- Exporting functions to a remote session.
 - Creating credentials from login and password encoded in base-64 (for passing Jenkins Credentials).
 - Granting log on as a service permission (for windows service deployment).
 - Adding URL ACL to http.sys (for deployment of windows service, listening to HTTP).